History of Sikkim: 1642 CE: the first king of Sikkim

-Invasions from Bhutan and Nepal
+1700-1800 CE: invasions from Bhutan and Nepal

 Phuntsog Namgyal was succeeded by his son, Tensung Namgyal in 1670.
 The reign of this Chogyal was peaceful and saw the capital move from Yuksom to Rabdentse.
 Chakdor Namgyal, the king's second wife's son, took over the throne from him in 1700.
-This outraged his elder half-sister Pendiongmu, who ousted him with the help of the Bhutanese.
+This outraged his elder half-sister, Pendiongmu, who ousted him with the help of the Bhutanese.
 From 1700 to 1706, when Chakdor Namgyal was a minor, most parts of it were occupied by Deb Naku Zidar, the king of Bhutan.
 Chakdor Namgyal went into exile in Tibet.
-The Tibetan people subsequently expelled the Bhutanese army, and called Chakdor Namgyal back to Sikkim.
+The Tibetan people subsequently expelled the Bhutanese army and called Chakdor Namgyal back to Sikkim.

 Chakdor's son Gyurmed Namgyal succeeded him in 1717.
 Gyurmed's reign saw many skirmishes between the Nepalese and Sikkimese.
 Phuntsog Namgyal II, the illegitimate child of Gyurmed, succeeded his father in 1733.
-His reign was tumultuous in the face of attacks by the Bhutanese and the Nepalese who managed to capture the capital Rabdentse.
+His reign was tumultuous in the face of attacks by the Bhutanese and the Nepalese, who managed to capture the capital Rabdentse.

 Tenzing Namgyal, Chogyal from 1780 to 1793, was a weak ruler, and his sovereignty saw most of Sikkim being appropriated by Nepal.
 In 1788, the Nepali Gorkha Army invaded Sikkim and took Limbuana and the former capital Rabdentse by storm.
 The king of Sikkim went into exile in Tibet for a second time.
 In 1788, the 8th Dalai Lama stationed him in Chumbi Valley in Rènà zong (also "Rèrì," today's Yadong County).

-His son Tshudpud Namgyal, returned to Sikkim in 1793 to reclaim the throne with the help of Tibet.
+His son Tshudpud Namgyal returned to Sikkim in 1793 to reclaim the throne with the help of Tibet.
 Finding Rabdentse too close to the Nepalese border, he shifted the capital to Tumlong.